I saw him again, today. So much for wishful thinking…

 As I was walking back, I had a real nasty feeling.
 In the midst of playing that brief moment back, I felt my mind say, “I fucking hate him“.
 I had to catch myself real quick because #1 that’s not even me and #2 that’s a bit much, even for me.
 Aside from being morally wrong, hating him isn’t going to make me feel better.

 It’s no secret that I, like many people, use anger as a defense mechanism.
 It’s like I’d rather be mad at you than sad over you, if that makes sense.
-I feel like, if I’m angry, then I can control that & maybe even make you feel a way, but if I’m sad, then that means that I still care too much.
+I feel like, if I’m angry, then I can control that & maybe even make you feel a way.
+But if I’m sad, then that means that I still care.
 I’ve come to realize that when people say they hate someone, what they really mean is they hate what that person did to them, how they made them feel.
 And typically, it involves a sense of betrayal by the person that they love (not hate).
 Saying, “I hate you” comes from a lack of words that express what we really feel, which is hurt.
 When someone says, “I hate you,” what they’re trying to say is, “You hurt me.”
-The truth is, they probably actually still love you more than they have the words (or courage) to say.
+The truth is, they probably actually still love you more than they have the words (or courage) to admit.
 The brighter side is that you can heal from hurt, but hate only deepens the pain.